-On WooCommerce category pages, you can configure the number of categories displayed per layer, from 1-6.
-The default is 4 columns per layer.
+On WooCommerce category pages, you can configure the number of columns displayed per column group, from 1-6.
+The default is 4 columns per group.
 This setting is at Customize > Content > WooCommerce layout > Number of columns.

 By default, support is enabled for WooCommerce galleries.
 You can disable this setting for older versions of WooCommerce.

 Add to Cart button